keras-team/keras-io/guides/md/keras_hub/vllm_guide.md

     Solar cells work by using the energy from the sun to create electricity.
 The sun’s rays hit the solar

-## Summary and Next Steps
+## Conclusion

 Congratulations!
-You successfully exported a model from KerasHub to the Hugging Face safetensors format and served it with vLLM on a TPU.
-This same pattern applies across various supported KerasHub model architectures, including Gemma, Llama, and Mistral variants.
+You exported a Gemma 3 model from KerasHub to the Hugging Face safetensors format and served it with vLLM on a TPU, all in a single session.
+The same pattern works across various supported KerasHub model architectures, including Gemma, Qwen, and Mistral variants.

 For a production deployment, run vLLM as a standalone server with `vllm serve <export_path>`, which exposes an OpenAI-compatible HTTP API and removes the notebook-specific settings used above.
-To scale up your serving setup, move from a Colab TPU to a dedicated Cloud TPU VM (v5e or newer) and experiment with larger model presets.
+To scale up, move from a Colab TPU to a Cloud TPU VM (v5e or v6e) and select a larger preset.